 There are multiple methods to scale up an implied equity risk premium for the additional risk in emerging markets.
-The best way for most companies is to scale up the default spread of the emerging market government bond by doing the following:
+The best way for most companies is to scale up the [default spread/cost-of-debt) of the emerging market government bond by doing the following:

 - Calculate the mature market ERP.

 - Take the default spread of the emerging market government bond.

 - Get the standard deviation of the bond market.

 - Get the standard deviation of the equity market.

 - Adjust the default spread based upon the increased volatility of the equity market relative to the bond market.

 There’s also a more sophisticated country risk approach.
 If a company generates a substantial amount of its business from another country with a vastly different risk profile, a Lambda approach may be worth the extra effort.
 For instance, an emerging market company generating business from the United States is less risky than a similar company generating its revenues where it’s domiciled.
 With this in mind, the cash flows from both companies should be discounted differently.

 If you want to learn more about the equity risk premium, Professor Damodaran is the authority on the subject.